echoofskyz/plethorastoSys/README.md

 	get <item>: retrieves a stack of the item for each of the turtle's slots

 works in minecraft 1.12
-do NOT put named items in the storage system, dont have any idea of how to deal with those tools with damage values probably also break things
+do NOT put named items directly into chests